FaizeenHoque/Sable/README.md

 ## Notes

-* Commands like `cd` must be built-ins to affect the current shell.
+* Built-ins like `cd` and `exit` are handled internally.
-* Background jobs, pipes, and input/output redirection are **not yet supported**.
+* Features such as pipes, redirection, or background jobs are **not yet implemented**.
-* This shell is intended for learning purposes and as a foundation for building a more advanced shell.
+* Intended as a learning tool and foundation for more advanced shells.

 ---